-Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the assets, either directly or indirectly, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other observable inputs that can be corroborated by observable market data.
-The National Museum has no Level 2 assets or liabilities.
+Level 2-Valuations based on observable inputs (other than Level 1), such as quoted prices for similar assets at the measurement date, quoted prices in markets that are not active, or other inputs that are observable, either directly or indirectly.

-Level 3 inputs are unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the asset or liability.
+Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement, and involve management judgment.
 The National Museum's Level 3 assets include beneficial interests in split-interest arrangements, and assets and liabilities related to its gift annuities.